 Federal Judge Blocks Utah's Social Media Filter Law

-The law is part of a package of measures passed by Utah legislators to enact sweeping online censorship, particularly for adult content, under claims that they are “protecting minors.”
+The law is part of a package of measures passed by Utah legislators to enact sweeping online censorship, particularly of adult content, under the justification of “protecting minors.”

-Chief Judge Robert J. Shelby issued a written order granting a preliminary injunction request made by tech industry trade group NetChoice, local LDS-Church-aligned newspaper Deseret News reported.
+Chief Judge Robert J. Shelby issued a written order Tuesday granting a preliminary injunction sought by tech industry trade group NetChoice, local LDS Church-aligned newspaper Deseret News reported.

 In recent years, Utah has often led other states in implementing anti-porn legislation.
 In practice, the state has little separation between church, state, press, education and business, and the Mormon church — with which a majority of Utahns claim affiliation — has resisted scientific, evidence-based and parent-focused approaches to protecting children online.